Luftwaffe aircraft: the Junkers Ju 88

 It should be noted that in this role the junkers 88 distinguished themselves much more than their “colleagues” Messerschmitt Bf110 and all other types of night fighters belonging to the night hunting – aeronautical specialty of the Luftwaffe – to try to hinder the terrible raids by Royal Air Force bombers.

 - junkers 88, during the war, they were employed substantially on all war theatres.
-In fact, they took part in the invasion of Poland, at Battle of Norway, To battle of France and battle of england; they were used in the Balkans, Greece, and on the Eastern Front.
+In fact, they took part in the invasion of Poland, at Battle of Norway, to battle of France and the battle of england; they were used in the Balkans, Greece, and on the Eastern Front.
 They were also used in the North African campaign, in the Mediterranean – to remember the siege of Malta – and in Italy.

 It should be emphasized that on December 2, 1943, a hundred Ju 88A-4 raided the Allied-held port of Bari; in that attack 28 ships were sunk and about 2000 people perished – military and civilian.